Raid Boss Overview – Tapu Bulu

 Evolution & Buddy Distance – Tapu Bulu

-Tapu Bulu does NOT evolve
+Tapu Bulu does not evolve in Pokémon GO.

-- It is a Legendary Pokémon
+- It is one of the Legendary Guardian Pokémon from the Alola region.

 Buddy Distance